-Approximately 35,000 young children are brought to the emergency room each year because they got into medicines that were left within reach.
+Approximately 50,000 young children are brought to the emergency room each year because they got into medicines that were left within reach.

 Families take medicines and vitamins to feel well or stay well.
 Any medicine or vitamin can be dangerous if taken in the wrong way or by the wrong person, even medicine you buy without a prescription (known as over-the-counter medicine).
-All medicines, vitamins, and supplements-especially those in gummy form-should always be kept up and away and out of your child's reach and sight, even between doses.
+All medicines and vitamins should always be kept up and away and out of your child's reach and sight, even between doses.